Implementing arbitrary quantum operations via quantum walks on a cycle graph: introduction

 \section{introduction}

-Quantum walk \cite{Aharonov}, as the quantum counterpart of classical random walk, has been widely applied in achieving various quantum information processing tasks \cite{Portugal}.
-Because of its quadratic enhancement of variances, the quantum walk plays an important role in many quantum search algorithms and provides possible exponential speedups due to the quantum interference during the walk \cite{Kempe}.
+Quantum walk \cite{Aharonov}, the quantum counterpart of classical random walk, has been widely applied in achieving various quantum information processing tasks \cite{Portugal}.
+Because of its quadratic enhancement of variances, the quantum walk plays a vital role in many quantum search algorithms and provides possible exponential speedups due to the quantum interference during the walk \cite{Kempe}.
 Moreover, various experimental implementations of quantum walks prove its feasibility in real-life circumstances of quantum information processing \cite{Kia}.

 On the other hand, machine learning is a core technology in the age of artificial intelligence.
-Since machine learning faces the challenge of the lack of computational power and that quantum computing has a huge computational potential, the possibility of combining quantum computing and machine learning has been considered.
+Since machine learning faces the challenge of the lack of computational power and quantum computing has a vast computational potential, the possibility of combining quantum computing and machine learning has been considered.
 Quantum neural networks (QNNs), a newer class of models in the field of quantum machine learning, operate on quantum computers and perform calculations using quantum effects like superposition, entanglement, and interference.
-Investigations on QNNs \cite{farhi2018classification,zhao2019building,mitarai2018quantum,dallaire2018quantum,amin2018quantum,CZoufal,VDunjko,MSchuld} have revealed its potential advantages, such as speed-ups in training and faster processing.
+Investigations on QNNs \cite{farhi2018classification,zhao2019building,mitarai2018quantum,dallaire2018quantum,amin2018quantum,CZoufal,VDunjko,MSchuld} have revealed their potential advantages, such as training and processing speedups.
 Despite significant developments in the growing field of quantum machine learning, the trade-offs between quantum and classical models have not been systematically studied.
-In particular, the question of whether quantum neural networks are more powerful than classical neural networks, is still open \cite{SAaronson2015nph}.
+In particular, the question of whether quantum neural networks are more powerful than classical neural networks is still open \cite{SAaronson2015nph}.